THE SHORT VERDICT:

 Serious kudos to the writers for managing to pace everything so well and develop the multiple threads in a balanced and believable manner.
 From the initial set-up, to maintaining the sense of urgency all the way through to the end, the writers do a commendable job of keeping us as the audience informed, engaged and quite often, sitting stiffly on the edge of our seats, forgetting to breathe.

-The writers manage to strike a strike a good balance, making the narrative challenging enough to make it exciting for the average viewer, without making it too difficult to follow.
+The writers manage to strike a good balance, making the narrative challenging enough to make it exciting for the average viewer, without making it too difficult to follow.
 My brain felt appropriately engaged, without getting overwhelmed.

 Even better than having my brain engaged, though, was having my heart pulled in too.
 That’s something that I have to give serious props to the show for, because there are some shows that get my brain juices flowing very well, but fail to engage me emotionally.
 (Nine comes to mind.)
 It wasn’t long into the show before Two Weeks’ characters had me completely by the heart, and that’s a very, very good thing indeed.